verarobsonart/verarobsonart.github.io/about.md

 <p>I live in Sydney and like to draw and paint.</p>

-<p>I've taken some art classes in the recent years, with <a href = "https://kevinmckayart.com/">Kevin McKay</a> and <a href="https://thefoldsouthernhighlands.com.au/the-guide/a-good-read-artist-noel-thurgate.html">Noel Thurgate</a> (at Waverley Woollahra Art School and at the National Art School in Sydney), and in 2022 I received a student grant from the William Fletcher Foundation.</p>
+<p>I've taken some art classes in the recent years, with <a href = "https://kevinmckayart.com/">Kevin McKay</a> and <a href="https://thefoldsouthernhighlands.com.au/the-guide/a-good-read-artist-noel-thurgate.html">Noel Thurgate</a> (at Waverley Woollahra Art School and at the National Art School in Sydney), and in 2022 I received a student grant from the William Fletcher Foundation.
+Currently I am travelling and learning figure drawing on Proko, that is why there aren't many new works appearing on the site.</p>

 <h3>How to engage</h3>